knowit/card-reader/README.md

 ## Dev setup

 - `yarn` to install all packages
-- `yarn star` to start the application
+- `yarn start` to start the application
-- Stadning in the root folder of the project `node pcsc/listenTo
+- Stadning in the root folder of the project `node pcsc/listenPcsc.js`.
+This starts the pcsc listener.